Table of Contents

 Enemies & Feuds

-- Bhaltair Gilranald - an usurper planted on your rightful lands by the notoriously fickle Queen Caoimhe.
+- Bhaltair Gilranald - not only a usurper planted on your rightful lands by the notoriously fickle Queen Caoimhe.
 He was the one that set up the meeting between your cousin, the fifth Earl, and the King.

 - ranald - he killed your cousins, and threatened you with extirpation.
 Blood shed needs to be paid for, either with more blood, or a suitable fee.